New Mexico Sex Abuse Lawsuits

 October 12, 2024: A jury in New Mexico issued a massive $485 million verdict in a sex abuse case in which a young girl was sexually assaulted by her foster father.
 The lawsuit was filed against the foster parents as well as Acadia Healthcare, a national behavioral health care provider that was involved in placing the girl in her foster home pursuant to its contract with the state of New Mexico.

-Our national sex abuse lawyers are focusing our attention on abuse and neglect relating to residential treatment facilities across New Mexico.
+September 20, 2024: Our sex abuse lawyers are focusing our attention on abuse and neglect relating to residential treatment facilities across New Mexico.
 These facilities have recently come under intense scrutiny and criticism following a Senate investigation report on systemic abuse and neglect.

 The report detailed a pattern of misconduct and mistreatment – including physical and sexual abuse – within facilities funded by taxpayer dollars, including Medicaid and child welfare programs.
-The report also named several companies who operate these treatment facilities, including Universal Health Services (UHS) and Acadia Healthcare, and Devereux Advanced Behavioral Health.
+The report also named several companies that operate these treatment facilities, including Universal Health Services (UHS), Acadia Healthcare, and Devereux Advanced Behavioral Health.
 Here are some of the main residential treatment facilities in New Mexico:

 Here are more: